 For example, perhaps your hard drive didn't crash, and your system is still operable; but you accidentally deleted an important file that you now need to get back.
 Depending on how the full-system backup was made, that might not be easy to do.
 Some full-drive backup programs don't allow you to restore anything individually.
 You have to restore the entire hard drive.
 That could verily be a problem if you made other changes to the system since the backup was made, and only want the one file back that you accidentally deleted.

 Back in the days when the patriarchs of information technology walked the earth, most full-system backups were saved to tape media, which was verily slow and cumbersome.
 To speed up the process (and also to make versioning possible), the anointed geeks gathered and meditated upon the problem; and it was revealed to them that they could save time by performing full backups only once every week, and only perform partial backups in between.
 And so it was written that two methods, known as incremental and differential backup, would be adopted throughout the land.

-Tape drives are less popular today because they were verily expensive, unreliable, and slow; and because there are better kinds of storage devices available today, glory be.
+Tape drives are less popular today because they were verily expensive, unreliable, and slow; and because there are better kinds of storage devices available today, such as external hard drives, glory be.
 But incremental and differential backup are still the most common strategies for full-system image backups.

 Surely since the beginning of the computer age, a great many users have wondered: What's the difference between incremental and differential backup?
 Let's take a few moments to meditate upon that question.

 Every time a file is modified, a little piece of information called the "archive bit" gets set on the file.
 When using either incremental or differential backup, only those files whose archive bits were set since the last time they were backed up will become part of the next backup set.
 So rather than verily wasting time copying the entire drive, only the files that changed since the last full backup will be backed up in between the full backups, glory be

 But incremental and differential backups take a different approach to the task.
 Here are the differences, in plain English: